-We plan our termly projects well in advance in order that the best possible learning opportunities are provided for our children.
-Our projects begin with a 'WOW' launch that could involve, for example, a special event or visitor.
-In teaching teams, we agree a long-term plan which incorporates a presentation of their learning to an authentic audience.
+All year groups, excluding EYFS (see below for EYFS curriculum planning), plan our termly projects well in advance in order that the best possible learning opportunities are provided for our children.
+Our projects begin with a 'WOW' launch that could involve, for example, a special event or visitor; at this time, children are also introduced to their 'immersive classroom' which will have been enhanced to reflect the essential question around which the project is based.
+In teaching teams, we agree a long-term plan which incorporates a REAL (rigorous, engaging, authentic learning) outcome.
 Our medium-term non-negotiables give clear guidance on the objectives and teaching strategies that we use when teaching each project.
 Subject focus is flexible - children are taught a range of subjects through each topic and mini outcomes are presented to reflect learning as each topic progresses.